 SMB or Server Message Block is a network file sharing protocol meant for sharing files, printers, etc, between computers.
 There are three versions – Server Message Block (SMB) version 1 (SMBv1), SMB version 2 (SMBv2), and SMB version 3 (SMBv3).
-Microsoft recommends that you disable SMB1 for security reason – and it is not more important to do so in view of the WannaCrypt or WannaCry ransomware epidemic.
+Microsoft recommends that you disable SMB1 for security reasons – and it is now more important to do so in view of the WannaCrypt or NotPetya ransomware epidemic.

 To defend yourself against WannaCrypt ransomware it is imperative that you disable SMB1 as well as install the patches released by Microsoft.
 Let us take a look at some of the ways to disable SMB1 on Windows 11/10/8/7.

 Turn Off SMB1 via Control Panel

 Open Control Panel > Programs & Features > Turn Windows features on or off.

 In the list of options, one option would be SMB 1.0/CIFS File Sharing Support.
 Uncheck the checkbox associated with it and press OK.

 Related: How to enable or disable SMBv2 in Windows 10.

 Open a PowerShell window in the administrator mode, type the following command and hit Enter to disable SMB1: